For photos of this period, click here.

 In late spring I flew to New Orleans to pick up a car promised by my new stepfather, supposedly a yellow Corvette but actually a one-ton flatbed truck with a welding rig.
 With it I helped Ken move from Covington to Gretna and then drove back to Milwaukee feeling quite the chic freak.

-Alone and aimless, I fell in with a curly-dark-headed kid named Scott, but after a week of carnal collaboration, he correctly concluded that I was only interested in him for the sex.
-When we parted ways, I started getting my life together again: got a haircut, rented a sweet place on upper Canal Street, enrolled in a business college to learn drafting, took a job as a credit card authorizer, left both drafting and authorizing within a month, and went back to being a cashier at Tulane’s Student Union.
-After seven years away, the irony didn’t escape me.
+Alone and aimless, I fell in with a curly-dark-headed kid named Scott, but after a week of carnal celebration, he correctly concluded that I was only interested in him for the sex.
+After he kicked me out, I tried to get my life together again: got a haircut, rented a sweet place on upper Canal Street, worked a couple make-shift jobs, acted a role in Shakespeare’s “Tempest,” and essentially changed my whole attitude about sex.